How I Stopped All The Complicated Stuff In Healing The Sick-Part 2

 She wept, realizing how wrong she had been to blame God.
 At the same time, she lost all desire for alcohol and had no withdrawal symptoms.
 God had healed her when she was still his enemy, still angry, bitter, and full of unforgiveness!

 Hearing Dan speak made me cry.
-He was talking about exactly the things that I felt confused over.
+He was talking about exactly the things that I felt confused about.
 But I still had questions.

 After the meeting I began to drill Dan, asking him “What about Jesus not being able to do miracles in his hometown because of their unbelief?”, and many other questions.
 I wasn’t questioning him because I was against what he was saying.
 I was asking questions because I wanted to believe what he believed, but if I believed it, I wanted to be fully convinced.
 He answered all of my questions with a big happy smile!

 Why Did Jesus Only Heal A Few People At Nazareth?
 Why Did He Put Everyone Out Before Raising A Girl From The Dead?